 What's an insight into a typical day?

-Jamie - The first thing we do when we get in the office is make ourselves a cup of coffee!
+Jamie: The first thing we do when we get in the office is make ourselves a cup of coffee!
 The day usually comprises of meeting with other engineers, responding to emails, performing calculations and writing reports to support the particular job we're working on.
-We typically have many jobs on-the-go at once, so managing our time appropriately is key to staying on top of it all.
+We typically have many jobs on the go at once, so managing our time appropriately is key to staying on top of it all.

 We're all based at the design office, near Manchester.
-Occasionally we go up to Sellafield site to perform walk downs and discuss work with system engineers.
+Occasionally we go up to the Sellafield site to perform walk downs and discuss work with system engineers.
 Getting a chance to actually look at the piece of equipment being worked on is invaluable, as is talking to the engineers and technicians who will be operating it.

-What are you enjoying the most and are you involved in any interesting projects?
+What are you enjoying the most?

-Ryan - This year I have particularly enjoyed taking ownership of tasks providing support to plant: this has allowed me to see tasks from conceptual design right through to plant implementation.
-I have also enjoyed working in large multi-disciplinary teams as this has allowed me to gain a better understanding of how large scale engineering projects are delivered.
+Ryan: This year, I have particularly enjoyed taking ownership of tasks providing support to plant.
+This has allowed me to see tasks from conceptual design right through to plant implementation.
+I have also enjoyed working in large multi-disciplinary teams as this has allowed me to gain a better understanding of how large-scale engineering projects are delivered.

 Do you have any tips and advice to current students thinking of undertaking a year in industry?

-Jamie - Don't be hesitant or afraid to volunteer for things, put yourself out there and get out of your comfort zone, it will open doors for you!
+Jamie: Don't be hesitant or afraid to volunteer for things.
+Put yourself out there and get out of your comfort zone – it will open doors for you!

-Alex - Be proactive.
+Alex: Be proactive.
 If you think you might be interested in something and would like to find out more, make it happen.
 A year in industry is a fantastic way to investigate what you might like to do in the future.